Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Epiorbital categories and Mackey functors

 But it now follows from Lemma \ref{orbher} and Lemma \ref{multifinal} that $\rho$ admits a limit, since to give a limit of $\rho$ in $\mc{M}^\amalg$ is, tautologically, to give a final object in each connected component of the EOC $\mc{M}_{/ \td{\rho}}$. \end{proof} \begin{dfn} There is a more general notion of \emph{orbital $\iy$-category} which features centrally in the upcoming work \cite{BDGNS}.
 An orbital $\iy$-category is simply any $\iy$-category $\mc{M}$ for which $\mc{M}^\amalg$ admits pullbacks, from which it follows that $\mc{M}^\amalg$ is disjunctive.
 By Lemma \ref{lem:eocdisj}, epiorbital categories are orbital.
 Epiorbital categories are the focus of this paper, but some results will be stated for general orbital $\iy$-categories. \end{dfn} \begin{dfn} If $\mc{M}$ is an orbital $\iy$-category, we'll write $A^{eff}(\mc{M})$ for the effective Burnside category $A^{eff}(\mc{M}^\amalg)$; we don't expect this notation to cause confusion. $A^{eff}(\mc{M})$ is semiadditive, and if $\mb{C}$ is a semiadditive presentable $\iy$-category, then we'll denote by $\Mack(\mc{M}, \mb{C})$ the category of $\mb{C}$-valued Mackey functors on $\mc{M}$: the category of additive (i.e. direct-sum-preserving) functors from $\mc{M}$ to $\mb{C}$.
 If $\mb{C} = \Sp$, then we'll usually omit $\mb{C}$ and refer to the category simply as $\Mack(\mc{M})$. \end{dfn} \begin{exa} When $\mc{M}$ is the orbit category $\mc{O}_G$, $\Mack(\mc{M})$ is the category of \emph{spectral Mackey functors} for $G$ \cite{Bar14}, which is a model for the homotopy theory of genuine $G$-spectra. \end{exa} \begin{exa} The natural target of both the genuine fixed point functor $(-)^H$ and the geometric fixed point functor $\Phi^H$ (of which more anon) on $\Mack(\mc{O}_G)$ is $\Mack(\mc{O}_{G/H})$ (Example \ref{exa:G/H}), even when $H$ is not normal in $G$. \end{exa}

-\begin{cnj} When $\mc{M}$ is the category $\F_s^{\leq n}$ of Example \ref{exa:fsn}, we confidently conjecture that $\Mack(\mc{M}, \mb{C})$ is equivalent to the category of $n$-excisive functors from $\Sp$ to $\mb{C}$.
-This equivalence has the property that if $F : \Sp \to \mb{C}$ is $n$-excisive, if $E$ is the corresponding Mackey functor and if $S$ is a set, then $E(S)$ is equivalent to the cross-effect of $F$ evaluated on the $S$-indexed direct sum of spheres.
+\begin{thm} When $\mc{M}$ is the category $\F_s^{\leq n}$ of Example \ref{exa:fsn}, $\Mack(\mc{M}, \mb{C})$ is equivalent to the category of (reduced, filtered-colimit-preserving) $n$-excisive functors from $\Sp$ to $\mb{C}$.
+This equivalence has the property that if $F : \Sp \to \mb{C}$ is $n$-excisive, if $E$ is the corresponding Mackey functor and if $S$ is a set, then $E(S)$ is equivalent to the $S$-indexed cross-effect of $F$ evaluated on an $S$-indexed set of spheres.
 In particular, if $S$ has $n$-elements, then $E(S)$ is equivalent to the $n$th derivative $\bb{D}_n F$ as spectra with $\Si_n$-action.

-A proof of this conjecture is almost complete and will appear in a separate work, but it's orthogonal to everything else that's going on in this paper, so we choose to reserve it for a later document.
-For now we note that it's a topological version of the algebraic statement in \cite{BDFP}, and we suspect that it's closely connected to the results of \cite{McCN}.
-In addition, it's natural to think of this conjecture as a companion to an unpublished result of Dwyer and Rezk (see \cite[Theorem 3.82]{AC14}) giving a similar description of the category of $n$-excisive functors from $\Top$ to $\Sp$.